instantiations/tonel-demos-vast/README.md

 ## Tonel for VA in a Nutshell

-[Tonel format](https://github.com/pharo-vcs/tonel) is a work in progress for VA 9.2.
+Supporting the [Tonel format](https://github.com/pharo-vcs/tonel) is a work in progress for VA 9.2.
 Our implementation tries to satisfy as much as possible the spec.
 However, the spec didn't take into account some important VA-specific features.
 Below is the list of differences and how they were accomplished in VA:

 - VA supports multiple categories per method (not just one).
 Solution: add custom `#vaCategories:` key to method definition whose value is an array of categories.
 - VA supports `private` vs `public` methods.
 Solution: add custom `#vaVisibility` key to method definition whose value is a string.